Operation Yellowhammer: Activation plan

 Consequently, full activation of Operation Yellowhammer was postponed until 8 April 2019.

 On 10 April 2019 the European Council granted the UK a six-month extension; Yellowhammer's 6,000-strong civil service team was disbanded a few weeks afterwards, with most members returning to their usual activities.
 Developments since then – with Theresa May resigning as leader of the Conservative Party and both candidates to replace her talking of leaving without a deal by 31 October deadline – may make it necessary to resume preparations.
 The Institute for Government said that the government may never be as ready for a no-deal Brexit as it was for the original departure date at the end of March.
 According to Joe Owen, the IfG's Brexit programme director, reinstating Yellowhammer and reinstating thousands of civil servants to implement no-deal contingency plans is a formidable task; everything will need to be "resurrected and restaffed, and earlier rounds of staff training will need to be repeated".
 According to the Financial Times and others, this is a sign that we have already run out of time.

 On Monday 21 October 2019, The Cabinet Office announced it had held an emergency Operation Yellowhammer Cabinet meeting on Sunday 20th 2019, "triggering" the plan, because it said there was no guarantee the EU would grant an extension.
 This followed the Prime Minister's compliance (on 19 October) with his obligation under the Benn Act to request an extension to Article 50 from the EU.
 Tom Brake, the Liberal Democrat's Brexit spokesman said of the need for an extension, "if it is required, will be granted, leaving Yellowhammer nothing more than an expensive taxpayer-funded PR stunt."
 The EU granted the requested extension a week later, on 28 October.

 EU preparedness

-The European Union issued a press release on 25 March 2019 indicating it had completed preparations for (what was then) an increasingly likely "no-deal" scenario on 12 April 2019.
+The European Commission issued a press release on 25 March 2019 indicating it had completed preparations for (what was then) an increasingly likely "no-deal" scenario on 12 April 2019.

-Possible activation in 2021

-The transition period will end on 1 January 2021, the deadline for further extension having expired at the end of June 2020.
-There is no legal provision of a further extension; that would require new legislation in the UK and each member state.
-As of August 2020, there has been "little progress" towards a deal in principle, let alone a detailed text.
-Time required for ratification leaves late October as the latest possible date.
-At the end of the August 2020 round of negotiations, EU chief negotiator Michel Barnier, noting how little time remained, said that it "seems unlikely" that an agreement can be reached.